build Tool: Analyze the data and look for variance

 - Build and clean your data set.
 Good analyses rely on good data.
 Spot check your data to see if any data are missing or incorrect.
 If your data set is incomplete, understand why and determine if this might influence your results.

-- Pick a group of jobs to analyze.
+- Identify substantially similar jobs.
 Pay equity analyses are most useful when comparing individuals doing similar work.
 You may have already grouped them when creating pay targets (e.g., entry level analysts in Sales may also be grouped with entry level analysts in Finance).

 - Check for multicollinearity, which occurs when two of the control variables are highly correlated and can result in drastic changes to your results.
 For example, tenure and job level could be highly correlated; the longer you’re at an organization the more likely you are to have moved up in level.
 Decide which variable is most important to control for and remove the other one from your regression analysis.